Blog's 10 years anniversary - The Eksjö X-mas Fair

 Only the half of the story was finnished.

-My blog celebrates its 10th anniversary this year and I am putting up some previously unpublished work (
+My blog celebrates its 10th anniversary this year and I am putting up some previously unpublished work (see previous post).

 "Alvar the Cat & the Bank Robbers" was based on a comic strip I´ve done in my youth called